Skip to main content

 Medical Alert pros and cons

 We also like that Medical Alert’s response center staff are EMT/EMD certified, which is unusual in this industry.
-These medically trained monitoring center staffers can better understand health concerns you may have, and give you clear directions on next steps.
-That could mean sending emergency help or directing you to stay on the line while they better assess the situation.
+These medically trained monitoring center staffers can better understand health concerns you may have, and give you clear directions on the next steps.
+That could mean sending emergency help or directing you to stay on the line while they assess the situation further.

 A man pressing a large help button on a medical alert system